near/NEPs/specs/Standards/Sould Bound Token/README.md

 Main requirement for Soulbound tokens is to bound an account to a human.
 A **Soul** is an account with SBTs, which are used to define account identity.
 Moving SBTs from one account to another should be strictly limited to:

-- **recover-ability** in case a user's private key is compromised due to extortion, loss, etc;
+- **recoverability** in case a user's private key is compromised due to extortion, loss, etc;
 - **soul transfer** - when a user needs to merge his accounts merge (e.g. he started with few different account but later decides to merge them to increase an account reputation).

 This becomes especially important for proof-of-human stamps that can only be issued once per user.
 Few safeguards against misuse of recovery are contemplated: